 A seasoned litigator, Ashley is admitted to practice before all U.S. Bankruptcy and District Courts in North Carolina and Georgia, as well as the U.S. Court of Appeals for the Fourth Circuit.
 Prior to joining Parker Poe, Ashley clerked for the Honorable J. Craig Whitley of the United States Bankruptcy Court, Western District of North Carolina.

-In addition, Ashley serves on the Southeastern Advisory Board of the American Bankruptcy Institute.
+In addition, Ashley serves on the Southeastern Advisory Board of the American Bankruptcy Institute, the Next Generation Committee of the National Conference of Bankruptcy Judges, the leadership team (called the council) of the North Carolina Bar Association Bankruptcy Section, and is the vice chair of the Credit Abuse Resistance Education (CARE) North Carolina chapter.
 She is also a member of Parker Poe's Pro Bono Committee and averages more than 80 hours of pro bono services each year.
 She focuses her pro bono work with North Carolina's Guardian ad Litem program, through which she represents abused and neglected children.

 Ashley has earned a Yellow Belt Certification in Legal Lean Sigma® and Project Management from the Legal Lean Sigma Institute.
 She teamed up with clients to earn the certification through a two-day course that Parker Poe hosted.